 If you’re managing the project in-house, you may have to engage independent contractors for each step of the process.
 You’ll also be responsible for supplying technical plans and building assessments to on-site contractors and take control of the process, insurance and scheduling from start to finish.

 Be in Sync With Your Brand Identity

 The design of your office should reflect the vision, mottos, ideas, values, culture and desired appearance of your company.
 It should also be an extension of your advertising and marketing collateral (and vice versa).
 This means that clients get the same impression walking into your office as they would when viewing your company’s website or marketing collateral.

 It’s best to involve your marketing department in this process, and they probably know your brand better than anyone.
 Kick the collaboration process off early and ensure you create an office that reflects your company’s values.

 You can effectively raise your performance with a transformative fit-out that’s sure to attract the right clients.
-You can afford to think bigger when it comes to fitting out a space that’s guaranteed to boost productivity and collaboration — impressing on your employees and visitors.
+You can afford to think bigger when it comes to fitting out a space that’s guaranteed to boost productivity and collaboration — impressing your employees and visitors.